-9. In assessing the seriousness level, the Authority takes into account various factors which reflect the impact and nature of the breach, and whether it was committed deliberately or recklessly.
-DEPP 6.5A.2G(11) lists factors likely to be considered 'level 4 or 5 factors'.
-Of those factors, the Authority considers the following factor to be relevant:

-- a) The breach caused a significant risk of loss to individual consumers (DEPP 6.5A.2G(11)(a)): Had Bar's customers accepted the proposal to cancel and replace their policies, given that Bar was not in a position to write the replacement and renewal policies, there was a risk of Bar's customers being uninsured or of having otherwise legitimate claims rejected.
-Due to the withdrawal of Berliner, none of the replacement and renewal policies were ever put in place, so there has been little or no actual loss to Bar's customers as a result of the breaches. - 10.
-DEPP 6.5A.2G(12) lists factors likely to be considered 'level 1, 2 or 3 factors'.
-Of those factors, the Authority considers the following factors to be relevant: - a) Little, or no, profits were made or losses avoided as a result of the breach, either directly or indirectly (DEPP 6.5A.2G(12)(a)): Although Bar's intention was to facilitate the continuation of the solicitors' PII business, and the commission that flowed from it, Bar was unable to secure a replacement broker, lost its entire book of solicitors' PII business and caused it considerable financial difficulty which was the principal reason for Bar being placed into administration. - b) The breach was committed negligently or inadvertently (DEPP 6.5A.2G(12)(e)): For the reasons set out in paragraphs 36-42 of this Notice, the Authority's view is that Bar's failures occurred as a result of negligence, rather than deliberate misconduct, recklessness or a lack of honesty or integrity on the part of Bar. - 11.
-Taking all of these factors into account, the Authority considers the level of seriousness to be 3 and the Step 2 figure is consequently £509,798 (10% of £5,097,984). - 12.
-Step 2 is therefore £509,798.
+- 9. In assessing the seriousness level, the Authority takes into account various factors which reflect the impact and nature of the breach, and whether it was committed deliberately or recklessly.
+DEPP 6.5B.2G(12) lists factors likely to be considered 'level 4 or 5 factors'.
+Of these, the Authority considers the following factor to be relevant: - a) The breach caused a significant loss or risk of loss to individual consumers, investors or other market users (DEPP 6.5B.2(G)(12)(a): Had Bar's customers accepted the proposals to cancel and replace their policies, given that Bar was not in a position to write the replacement and renewal policies, there was a risk of the customers being uninsured or of having otherwise legitimate claims rejected.
+Due to the withdrawal of Berliner, none of the replacement and renewal policies were actually put in place, so there has been little or no actual loss to Bar's customers as a result of the breaches. - 10.
+DEPP 6.5B.2G(13) lists factors likely to be considered 'level 1, 2 or 3 factors'.
+Of these, the Authority considers the following factors to be relevant: - a) Little, or no, profits were made or losses avoided as a result of the breach, either directly or indirectly (DEPP 6.5B.2(G)(13)(a): Although Mr Redgrave's intention was to facilitate the continuation of the Solicitors' PII business, and the commission that flowed from it, Bar ultimately made a loss as a result of the breach, which was the principal reason for Bar becoming insolvent and being placed into administration, then liquidation, and Mr Redgrave consequently being made redundant. - b) The breach was committed negligently or inadvertently: (DEPP 6.5B.2(G)(13)(d): The Authority's view is that Mr Redgrave's failures occurred as a result of negligence, rather than deliberate misconduct, recklessness or a lack of honesty or integrity on the part of Mr Redgrave. - 11.
+The Authority also considers that the following factors are relevant: - a) Whilst it is clear that Mr Redgrave was the most senior individual at Bar and the main decision-maker, there were other individuals at Bar who carried out roles relevant to Bar's failings and Mr Redgrave relied on those individuals to some extent. - 12.
+Taking all of these factors into account, the Authority considers the seriousness of the breach to be level 2 and so the Step 2 figure is 10% of £552,669. - 13.
+Step 2 is therefore £55,266.